What is a Memorandum of Understanding?

-This solution, in many cases, would end up being much less expensive than hiring and working with a traditional attorney.
+This solution, in many cases, would end up being much less expensive than hiring and working with a traditional lawyer.

-A MOU helps you and your partner think through how a future agreement may work before the actual legally binding agreement is signed.
-A Memorandum of Understanding defines a business project you are planning to undertake with another partner or partners.
+A Memorandum of Understanding helps you and your partner think through how a future agreement may work before the actual legally binding agreement is signed.
+An MOU defines a business project you are planning to undertake with a partner or partners.
 Usually, the project is short-term and has a forecasted end date.
 The MOU defines who the parties are and what their expected contributions will be.
 It also defines the project and the purpose of the project.

 Creating a Memorandum of Understanding is simple using Rocket Lawyer.
 By the time you are ready to make an MOU, you've likely already had the conversations to know what you want to include in the document.

-To make an MOU using Rocket Lawyer, you need to submit the following information:
+To make a Memorandum of Understanding using Rocket Lawyer, you need to provide the following information:

 The rest of the MOU is automatically generated for you.
-If you need to make other alterations, you can download it in Word and edit the document.
+If you need to make other changes, you can easily edit the document.

-Generally-speaking, the short answer is no. A Memorandum of Understanding outlines the intention of making a legal agreement, but it is not a legally enforceable document itself.
-While it is not enforceable, it is a powerful tool for helping you outline what the final, legal agreement will include.
-In most cases, unless money is exchanged an MOU will not stand up in court if challenged.
+Generally speaking, no. A Memorandum of Understanding outlines the intention of making a legal agreement, but it is not a legally enforceable document itself.
+While it is not enforceable, it is a powerful tool for helping you outline what a final, legal agreement will include.
+In most cases, unless money is exchanged, an MOU will not stand up in court if challenged.

 You may want to seek legal advice to help determine the enforceability of your Memorandum of Understanding.

-A contract or Partnership Agreement is usually more enforceable than a Memorandum of Understanding and contracts are generally binding.
-Once an agreement is made, often a Joint Venture, the legal relationship begins.
-Often money or resources are exchanged and work on the project begins.
-While an MOU usually doesn't carry much weight in court, the formal contract or agreement often does.
-A document similar to a MOU, called a Letter of Intent is often used to show intent to purchase all or part of a company.
-Like a MOU, it is a document that outlines a future agreement.
+A contract or Partnership Agreement is usually more enforceable than a Memorandum of Understanding, and contracts are generally binding.
+Once an agreement is made, typically a Joint Venture, the legal relationship begins.
+Then, money or resources are exchanged, and work on the project begins.
+While an MOU usually doesn't carry much weight in court, a formal contract or agreement often does.
+A document similar to an MOU, called a Letter of Intent, is often used to show intent to purchase all or part of a company.
+Like an MOU, it is a document that outlines a future agreement.

 If you're using a Memorandum of Understanding, chances are you might need one of the following: